History, Perfumes

 Additionally, fragrances are used in household products, like candles and air fresheners, to create pleasant living spaces.

-Related article: aromatherapy oils
+Related article: Aromatherapy oils

 Conclusion